 The focus will be on engineering and economics complemented by two mandatory courses focusing on German language and culture (German Language Course and Germany - Politics, Culture, and Society).

 The offered courses in Track A: Engineering are listed below.
-You can find descriptions of the courses in last year's course catalog here.
+For more information, please download the Course Catalog 2016.

 Before filling in the application form please have a look at the course catalog, as you are asked for a preliminary course choice.
 You are completely free to choose the courses which you want to attend from the catalog.
 A good trade-off between studying and experiencing a foreign culture is a workload of 3 courses.
 In addition to the courses you can choose from, the compulsory German Language Course is scheduled on Monday mornings (10am to 1pm) and Wednesday afternoons (4pm to 7pm).